AlwaysDhruv/Images-Preprocessing/README.md

-# Image Preprocessing Library or Class in C++ & Python
+# Image Preprocessing Library or Class in C++ & Python From Scratch

 ## Description